Alexander Bogen: Biography

-According to the "Russian State Archive of literature and art” (RGALI), he was head of the Department of Arts of the Lithuanian SSR from: 5 September 1944 - February 1945.
+According to the Russian State Archive of Literature and Art (RGALI), he was head of the Department of Arts of the Lithuanian SSR from 5 September 1944 to February 1945.

 After the war Bogen returned to his studies, finished his academic degree and was mastered as an artist of monumental painting at the USB Academy of Art in Vilna.
 In 1947, he taught as a professor at The Academy of Fine Arts In Łódź and became a well-known artist, set designer and book illustrator.

 Alongside his recognition as a Polish Artist and war hero, receiving several accolades and awards as well as a large retrospective exhibition (Łódź State Museum, 1950) – Bogen was also very active in the resuscitation of the cultural life of the Jewish Community in post war Poland.

 In 1951, Bogen and his wife immigrated to Israel and settled in Tel Aviv.

 During his time in Israel, Bogen continued his cultural and educational activities in the arts.
 In 1957 he initiated the art program in WIZO France – Ironi Yud-Dalet high school in Tel Aviv and lead it for 22 years.
 Bogen completed his academic studies of art at the Ecole des Beaux Arts in Paris and was an art lecturer in the Hebrew University in Jerusalem.
 Bogen continued painting, drawing and sculpting until his death at the age of 94 in Tel Aviv on 20 October 2010.

 In July 2018, Mayor Ron Huldai, on behalf of the city of Tel Aviv, has inaugurated a Memorial plaque in Bogen's honor on the house where he lived and worked.

 Resistance through art

-Bogen continued to draw during the war, documenting what he saw: "We saw abandoned children.
+Bogen continued to draw during the war, documenting what he saw:

+We saw abandoned children.
 We saw people being led to the slaughter.

 I did not lay down my pencil for a moment.

 An artist condemned to death portraying people condemned to extermination...

 I sketched the forest, my brothers-in-arms, the battle itself.
 There was no table.
 There were no paints.
 There was no paper.

 I found packing paper.
 I made ink from blueberries, fixer out of pulverized milk and burnt dry branches for charcoal for my sketches.

 I asked myself why I was drawing, when I was fighting day and night…